Gapva/Gapva/README.md

 # contact
 leave an issue or a PR on one of my repositories

-# languages i know
+# languages i use
-(🔷 it's one of my main languages, 🔶 i use it sometimes, 🌙 i know the language very well but i don't use it, ⚫ i know it kinda well but i don't really use it at all)
+(🔷 it's one of my main languages, 🔶 i use it sometimes, 🌙 i use it when i have to, ⚫ i rarely need to use it)
+- 🔷 gdscript
 - 🔷 python
-- 🔷 gdscript
 - 🔶 javascript
 - 🌙 lua
 - 🌙 java